dongchenxie/porton-health-industry-project-frontend/README.md

 <h2>Configure Backend Connection: </h2>
 <p>
-  If you want to connent to a different backend URL, please change the URL App.js to
+  If you want to connent to a different backend URL, please change the URL in App.js to

 </p>